The life-changing ‘crash’ of PGA Sompo’s CEO

 “I’m more of a hands-on guy.
 Since our office is smaller compared to other offices, it’s easier to change the direction of the company and to manage everything to support our clients,” Harada-san said.

-Harada-san is definitely an old hand.
-In his 28 years of experience in the general insurance industry, 16 years were spent working outside of Japan and in China, Hong Kong, and SOMPO’s regional headquarters in Singapore.
-In fact, Harada-san has already worked with nine SOMPO subsidiaries in South Asia and Oceania before becoming the president and CEO of the PGA Sompo in the Philippines.
+During his 28 years of working in the general insurance industry, he spent 16 years working outside of Japan, China, Hong Kong, and SOMPO’s regional headquarters in Singapore.
+Harada-san has already worked with nine SOMPO subsidiaries in South Asia and Oceania before becoming the president and CEO of the PGA Sompo in the Philippines in 2016.

-“[Despite] having knowledge of the industry, the dynamics of day-to-day local operations are different, especially in the points of management.
-It requires more hands-on experience and an understanding of the local context, the story behind it,” Harada-san explained.
+“Despite having knowledge of the industry, the dynamics of day-to-day local operations are different, especially in managing teams through cross-cultural communications.
+It requires hands-on experience and an understanding of the local context and the story behind it,” Harada-san explained.

-Since Harada-san’s appointment in 2016, PGA Sompo has prospered under his guidance with its portfolio almost doubling and profits increasing by almost 20 times since 2015.
-At the height of the pandemic in 2020, PGA Sompo broke its records, posting the highest gross written premiums in its history at PHP2.408m ($47k).
+Since Harada-san’s appointment as CEO, PGA Sompo has prospered under his guidance with its portfolio almost doubling and profits increasing by almost 20 times.
+At the height of the COVID-19 pandemic in 2020, PGA Sompo broke its records, posting the highest gross written premiums in its history at PHP2.408m ($47k).
 This is 20% more than their numbers in 2019.

-In a market report by AM Best, the Philippines’ non-life market is maintaining a stable growth after signs of recovery were noted by the end of 2021.
+In a market report by AM Best, an insurance ranking firm, the Philippines’ non-life market is maintaining a stable growth after signs of recovery were noted by the end of 2021.

 This is just one of the three major trends PGA Sompo is looking to take advantage of this year.